 On this page you can read about:

-- Impact of the Pandemic: See the stark reality of how the pandemic has disproportionately affected the disabled based on information from the Office for National Statistics (ONS) that shows the risk of death is more than 3 times greater for the more-disabled compared with non-disabled.
+- Impact of the Pandemic: See the stark reality of how the pandemic has disproportionately affected the disabled including a report from the Office for National Statistics (ONS) that shows the risk of death is more than 3 times greater for the more-disabled compared with non-disabled.

 - Extent of Disability in the UK: View the latest available government statistics from the last DWP Family Resources Survey on the extent of disability in the UK: the numbers: by age, by impairment type and by region.
 Did you know that 46% of people over pension age are disabled?